ZachBlauvelt/CoasterCounter/README.md

 Running the Code

 Currently, the only way to run the code is to install mySQL and create a database.
 Once this code is pulled, you can enter the url, username, and password for the mySQL server into the StartTasks class.
-(Some useful guides can be found here:   In the future I hope to find a way to make this process somewhat, if not fully, automated.
+(A useful guide on mySQL setup can be found here: https://www.ntu.edu.sg/home/ehchua/programming/java/JDBC_Basic.html).
+In the future I hope to find a way to make this process somewhat, if not fully, automated.